-The Committee shall review with management and the Shareholders' Auditor:
+The Committee shall review with management and the Shareholders' Auditors:

-- the appropriateness of the Bank's accounting and financial reporting; - any significant changes to the Bank's accounting and financial reporting as such changes are recommended by management or the Shareholders' Auditor; - the accounting treatment of significant risks and uncertainties; - regulatory and accounting initiatives; - key estimates and judgments of management that may be material to the Bank's financial reporting; and - significant auditing and financial reporting issues discussed during the fiscal period and the method of resolution.
+the appropriateness of the Bank's accounting and financial reporting;

+- any significant changes to the Bank's accounting and financial reporting as such changes are recommended by management or the Shareholders' Auditors; - the accounting treatment of significant risks and uncertainties; - any material relevant proposed changes in accounting standards and securities policies or regulations; - key estimates and judgments of management that may be material to the Bank's financial reporting; and - significant auditing and financial reporting issues discussed during the fiscal period and the method of resolution.

-The Committee shall review with management and the Shareholders' Auditor and approve or, if appropriate, recommend for approval by the Board before the Bank publicly discloses this information:
+The Committee shall review with management and the Shareholders' Auditors and approve or, if appropriate, recommend for approval by the Board before the following information is disclosed to the public or regulators as applicable:

-- the annual audited consolidated financial statements, together with the report of the Shareholders' Auditor thereon, the list of Bank owned subsidiaries contained in the Bank's annual report to shareholders, and the interim unaudited financial statements, together with the interim review report of the Shareholders' Auditor thereon (taking into account the explanation of management of all significant variances between comparative reporting periods) before they are approved by the Directors; - management's discussion and analysis relating to the annual audited financial statements and interim financial statements; - the annual information form of the Bank; - earnings press releases; - prospectuses and registration statements qualifying the Bank's common shares; - all financial statements and other financial information in material public disclosure documents other than: (i) those previously reviewed by the Committee; or (ii) earnings coverage ratios, capitalization tables and summary financial information extracted or derived from financial statements previously reviewed by the Committee; - such returns of the Bank as the Superintendent under the Bank Act (Canada) may specify; and - annual financial statements and regulatory returns of subsidiaries of the Bank as required by the Board.
+- the annual audited consolidated financial statements, together with the report of the Shareholders' Auditors thereon, the list of Bank owned subsidiaries contained in the Bank's annual report to shareholders, and the interim unaudited financial statements, together with the interim review report of the Shareholders' Auditors thereon (taking into account the explanation of management of all significant variances between comparative reporting periods) before they are approved by the Directors; - the annual information form of the Bank; - earnings press releases; - prospectuses and registration statements qualifying the Bank's common shares; - all financial statements and other financial information in material public disclosure documents other than: (i) those previously reviewed by the Committee; or (ii) earnings coverage ratios, capitalization tables and summary financial information extracted or derived from financial statements previously reviewed by the Committee; - such returns of the Bank as the Superintendent under the Bank Act (Canada) may specify; and - annual financial statements and regulatory returns of subsidiaries of the Bank as required by the Board.